ardimirzaei/ispw2022-abm-workshop/_episodes/05-casestudy2.md

 teaching: 5
 exercises: 15
 questions:
-- "Can we model the effects of a pandemic?"
+- "Can we model the effects of a epidemic?"
 objectives:
 - "Conduct a simple experiment using an ABM"
 keypoints: